-The brochure and registration for the SAR 2014 Annual Scientific Meeting and Educational Course are now available online.
-Click here to view the electronic brochure and click here to register online.
+The brochure for the SAR 2014 Annual Scientific Meeting and Educational Course is available online.
+Click here to view the electronic brochure.
+Even though online registration is closed, you can still register for the meeting onsite!
+Onsite registration begins at 4 PM on Saturday, March 22 in the Royal Palm Ballroom Pre-Assembly of the Boca Raton Resort & Club.
 We hope to see you at the meeting!

 The SAR is pleased to announce the launch of The SAR Fund.
 The SAR Fund supports the advancement of abdominal radiology research, education and practice.
 For more information on this opportunity to help assure the future of abdominal radiology, click here.